Matanbenami12/Identify_small_objects_SSD/README.md

                     'file.
 If provided, other configs are ignored')

 ```
-and run in your terminal/cmd.exe this command
+And now, the moment of truth! run in your terminal/cmd.exe this command
 python train.py